henryswasey/knowledge-curator-agent/README.md

 Config and prompts for a Claude Code agent that reads resolved Jira tickets and keeps Confluence runbooks current — automatically.

-Built and documented by a TPM as part of the [Substack series on AI-first program management](#).
+Built and documented as part of the [Substack series on AI-first program management](#).

 ---